 - Raised Voices: Italians may speak in loud voices to make themselves heard over one another.
-A raised voice is not necessarily a sign of anger but can be an expression of excitement or conviction.
+A raised voice is not necessarily a sign of anger, but can be an expression of excitement or conviction.
 You may find people talk over one another in order to be heard.

-- Personal Space: Italians generally keep a closer proximity to one another, sometimes standing less than a metre away from the person they are talking to.
-While this distinction is not always noticeable, they may think you are avoiding them if you move further away from what they consider to be normal.
+- Personal Space: Italians generally keep a close proximity to one another, sometimes standing less than a metre away from the person they are talking to.
+While this distinction is not always noticeable, they may think you are avoiding them if you move farther away from what they consider to be normal.

 - Expression: Italians are naturally more expressive in their tone of voice, facial expressions and body language, often motioning with their hands to emphasise their point.
 This can sometimes seem theatrical.
 Expect many gestures to be used during communication and consider how much you use your own in comparison.
 Newly migrated Italians can often interpret Australian body language to be stiff and reserved.